digitalcurling/DigitalCurling4-Client-Python/README.md

 ## Make Match

 ### Match Setting File
-In the "src.setting.json" file, describe the information required for the match, such as standard_end_count, time_limits, the simulator to be used, and the applied_rule.
+In the "setting.json" file or "md_setting.json" file, describe the information required for the match, such as standard_end_count, time_limits, the simulator to be used, and the applied_rule.

 Please set game_mode to either **standard** or **mix_doubles**.